-It started off as just a title of one of the tracks.
+You new album is called Talking About The Weather.
+Where did that title come from?It started off as just a title of one of the tracks.
 But then after looking at the ready album and the lyrics it kind of just fitted perfectly as a reference to the theme of the album.

-I would have to say Icelanders… but I know that the English talk a lot about the weather as well.
+Who are more obsessed with the weather - the English or Icelanders?I would have to say Icelanders… but I know that the English talk a lot about the weather as well.
 But my weather obsession has come to new heights after I bought and old farmhouse and move back to the countryside.
 My morning coffee internet browsing has turned its way to all the weather and road condition websites. l

-Don’t count on anything!
+What’s your top tip for coping with Iceland’s ever-changing weather?Don’t count on anything!
 Just be ready for everything.. sun, rain, snow, frost…

-This is the first time that I recorded and produced the album myself.
+How would you describe Talking About The Weather?
+Have you changed anything this time around?This is the first time that I recorded and produced the album myself.
 I’ve had great lessons from previous co-workers and wanted to have a try at doing this one by myself.
 I learned a lot!
 But at the same time gained some very necessary self-confidence for future music making.

-I have to make a decision each time I start.
+Talking About The Weather is in English.
+How do you decide whether to use English or Icelandic in your songwriting?I have to make a decision each time I start.
 Last time I did an Icelandic album, using poems I borrowed from women writers.
 This time a wanted to write them myself and English got picked as the language.
 I’m a bit slower in writing lyrics in Icelandic. hopefully in some years I’ll be able to collect enough songs to have a whole album in Icelandic.

-I think in Icelandic…. but when I’ve spent a long time away from Iceland or Icelanders I tend to slip to the English thinking, but it doesn’t really feel normal to me.
+I know you are bilingual.
+Do you ‘think’ in Icelandic or English?I think in Icelandic…. but when I’ve spent a long time away from Iceland or Icelanders I tend to slip to the English thinking, but it doesn’t really feel normal to me.

+Will you be touring your new album in Iceland and Europe?
 I did a little tour in Iceland in December which was a lot of fun.
 Now we’re just looking at plans and seeing what the stars have set up for me.
 Hope to be around a lot, I’m a wanderer.

-It was amazing, like you know, Fríkirkjan is magic.
+Please don’t play Fríkirkjan again without checking with me first.
+I was very sorry not to be able to see you perform in such a special place.
+How was it?It was amazing, like you know, Fríkirkjan is magic.
 I always love playing there.
 This was my 4th release concert there.
 Great to see the changes in my music, and in me between the years.
 The first year I was so nervous that I kind of blacked out the whole concert.
 This time was much more relaxed and I was able to enjoy myself… about time!

 Edward Hancox - [email protected]